Michael Burleigh

-Professor Michael Burleigh (born 3 April 1955) is a British historian, author, and commentator.
+Michael Burleigh (born 3 April 1955) is a British historian, author, and commentator.
 He has written extensively on international relations, populism, terrorism, and modern European history.
-He was the first Engelsberg Chair of History and International Relations at the London School of Economics IDEAS centre (2019–2020) and remains a Senior Fellow there, working on a project about world orders.
+He was the first Engelsberg Chair of History and International Relations at the London School of Economics (LSE) IDEAS centre.

+Early life and education

+Burleigh was educated at University College London (UCL) where he was awarded a first in history in 1977.
+He later attended Bedford College, London where he received a PhD in history in 1982.

 Career

-Burleigh was educated at University of London, where at UCL he was awarded a First Class Honours in History in 1977 and Bedford College, where he received a PhD in history in 1982.
-He has held academic posts at New College, Oxford, the London School of Economics, and Cardiff University, where he was Distinguished Research Professor in Modern History.
-He has also taught in the United States at Washington and Lee University in Virginia and as Kratter Visiting Professor at Stanford University.
+Burleigh has held academic posts at New College, Oxford and the London School of Economics (LSE).
+At Cardiff University, he was a Distinguished Research Professor in Modern History.
+He has also taught in the US at Washington and Lee University in Virginia and as Kratter Visiting Professor at Stanford University.

-At LSE IDEAS, Burleigh has contributed to research on foreign policy and international security.
-He was appointed the inaugural Engelsberg Chair of History and International Relations in 2019, an annual visiting professorship which includes public lectures for the school’s foreign policy think tank.
+At the LSE, Burleigh was appointed the inaugural Engelsberg Chair of History and International Relations in 2019.
+He has contributed to research on foreign policy and international security and is an annual visiting professor.

-Publications

-Burleigh is the author of a number of books translated into twenty languages.
-His The Third Reich: A New History (2000) won the Samuel Johnson Prize for Non-Fiction in 2001.
-Small Wars, Far Away Places: The Genesis of the Modern World 1945–65 (2013) was longlisted for the same prize in 2014.
-His later works include The Best of Times, The Worst of Times: A History of Now (2017), which examined the stability of the post-Second World War liberal order, Populism: Before and After the Pandemic (2021), and Day of the Assassins: A History of Political Murder (2021).
+Burleigh is the author of a number of books, including The Third Reich: A New History (2000), Small Wars, Far Away Places: The Genesis of the Modern World 1945–65 (2013), The Best of Times, The Worst of Times: A History of Now (2017), which examined the stability of the post-Second World War liberal order, Populism: Before and After the Pandemic (2021), and Day of the Assassins: A History of Political Murder (2021).

+Burleigh has presented and contributed to television documentaries, including Selling Murder: The Killing Films of the Third Reich (1991), and Heil Herbie: The Story of the Volkswagen Beetle (1993).
+He has also written regularly for British newspapers including The Times, The Daily Telegraph, The London Standard, The Daily Mail, and The Mail on Sunday.
+He was a contributor to Standpoint magazine and Perspective magazine and had a foreign policy column on UnHerd.

+He was the founding editor of the journal Totalitarian Movements and Political Religions and has served on the editorial boards of Totalitarismus und Demokratie and Ethnic and Racial Studies.
+He is a Contributing Editor at Literary Review.

+Burleigh is a Fellow of the Royal Historical Society and served on the Academic Advisory Board of the in Munich until 2018.

+He served on the UK government’s Advisory Committee for the Centenary Commemoration of World War I from 2012 to 2018.
+In 2012, he founded Sea Change Partners, a geopolitical risk consultancy.